Sachin-kumar-jha/Blog-website/Readme.md

 JWT_SECRET="your_jwt_secret"
 ```

-3.Add in your wrangler.jsonc file:
+3. Add in your wrangler.jsonc file:
 ```plaintext
 DATABASE_URL="your_postgres_connection-pool_url"
 JWT_SECRET="your_jwt_secret"